eejai42/syntax-free-vs-locked/README.md

    - Use `GenerationTransformer` to apply `ExperimentTransformers` to each generation.

 3. **Generations and Transformations**:
-   - Apply transformations and create corresponding `TransformedArtifacts`.
+   - Apply transformations and create corresponding `TrialArtifacts`.

 4. **Validation and Analysis**:
-   - Validate `TransformedArtifacts` against the original `Experiment` and expected outcomes.
+   - Validate `TrialArtifacts` against the original `Experiment` and expected outcomes.
    - Use relationships to track feature drift and preservation across generations.

 By organizing the data and processes this way, you ensure that your research methodology is both systematic and scalable, enabling you to analyze feature drift, robustness, and consistency effectively.